geopm/theta-tutorial/README.md

 ---------------------------------------------
 Tutorial 1 shows a slightly more realistic application.
 This application implements a loop that does a number of different types of operations.
-In addition to sleeping, the loop does a memory intensive operation, then a compute intensive operation, then again does a memory intensive operation followed by a communication intensive operation.
+In addition to sleeping, the loop does a memory-intensive operation, then a compute-intensive operation, then again does a memory-intensive operation followed by a communication-intensive operation.
 In this example we are again using GEOPM without including any GEOPM APIs in the application and using LD_PRELOAD to interpose GEOPM on MPI.